 Brand equity is created because companies have breathed life into the keyword or phrase that your domain name represents.

 The raw equity may be nothing, maybe a couple thousand dollars, but because a brand came and has built their empire on this keyword, well guess what?
 They’ve breathed life into that and that life is what you call brand equity.

 It is the trust, the loyalty, the goodwill, the millions of dollars they have spent advertising their brand and keyword.
 Now, the beauty is when you get high raw equity and you get good brand equity.
 This creates a valuable domain name.

-Here are some questions to help you determine brand equity for your domain name.
+Here are some questions to help you determine brand equity and your domain name value.

 - How many brands are out there?

 - What’s the equity that they have into it?